Gun Lake (Michigan): Features

-Gun lake has two halves that are somewhat symmetrical and shaped like the wings of a butterfly.
+Gun Lake has two halves that are somewhat symmetrical and shaped like the wings of a butterfly.
 In the southeast quarter is an island known as "Party Island" to those that do not own it.
 The owner has since then filed a complaint, and the island is no longer open to the public.
 Hence the name "Party Island" was retired early summer of 2010.
 On the weekends many boats gather there because of the shallow, sandy rim around the island.
 Its official name is Orangeville Island.
 Other than Robbin's Bay, popular fishing spots include Pickerel Cove on the southern shore, Bairds Cove on the left "wing" of the lake, and the many channels that protrude off the "butterfly" part of the lake.
 It is a popular tourist destination in the summer.
 The shops and businesses sprinkled along the shores and inland enjoy that time of year.
-In the winter, many activities play a part in the lives of people that live there, such as Winterfest, where events such as a polar bear dip take place, and ice fishing in also a common sight in the cold months.
+In the winter, there are other activities such as Winterfest - where events such as a polar bear dip take place, and ice fishing.

 Fishery

-In the lake there are populations of Black Bullhead, Black Crappie, Bluegill, Bowfin, Brown Bullhead, Green Sunfish, Largemouth Bass, Longnose Gar, Muskie, Northern Pike, Rock Bass, Smallmouth Bass, Spotted Gar, Walleye, and Yellow Perch.
-Freshwater Crustaceans, known as Crayfish, also have some residency in the lake, and can be found in many of the shallows in the summertime as their young grow.
+In the lake there are populations of black bullhead, black crappie, bluegill, bowfin, brown bullhead, green sunfish, largemouth bass, longnose gar, muskie, northern pike, rock bass, smallmouth bass, spotted gar, walleye, and yellow perch.
+Freshwater crustaceans, known as crayfish, also have some residency in the lake, and can be found in many of the shallows in the summertime as their young grow.

-The lake is most famous for its large Walleye population, although according to the last Michigan DNR report in 1991, they only make up about 8.6 percent of the lake's fish.
+The lake is most famous for its large walleye population, although according to the last Michigan DNR report in 1991, they only make up about 8.6 percent of the lake's fish.
 Bullheads are the most prosperous species in the lake, although many of the other species exists peacefully despite their lower percentage of existence.